Labour analgesia (epidural, cse)

 Complications

-• Failure / inadequate block (patchy or unilateral analgesia; may require replacement)
+• Failure / inadequate block (affects 1 in 10 patients.
+Patchy or unilateral analgesia, may require replacement)

 • Dural puncture (~1%) → post-dural puncture headache (may require blood patch)